In an individual case, it has happened that the mounting screws on the "arm parallel 04-093 326" have

 If you have another solution for this problem, it can be published here.

-From the purchase of an original spare part with the industrial engine software is strongly discouraged, this helps you in the shredder unfortunately nothing!
+From the purchase of an original spare part with the industrial engine software is strongly discouraged, this helps you in the harvester unfortunately nothing!

 In case of damage, please contact us.
 It may be possible to procure an EDC box with the original software.